S-Samiksha/DSAI-Project/README.md

 After tuning the hyperparameters, classification accuracy, true positive and true negative went above 90% and false positive went below 2% for most product types.
 Train and test data were similar although had a discrepancy of about 5% to 11%.

 Next, a range of 9 to 14 using the NumPy range was done for max depth.
 The n_estimators was run from 100 to 1001 at a step of 100.
 The classification accuracy increased to above 95% for most product types.
-The train and test data had discrepancy below 10% this time round.
+The train and test data had a discrepancy below 10% this time around.

 By increasing max_depth and varying its n_estimators, the machine learning outcome is much better than what we had originally in the decision tree.
 Although the outcome still has a significant difference between train and test, it is much smaller than before and does not change every time the ipynb is run, increasing reliability.

-Further increasing max_depth and n_estimators, can allow for and even better classification accuracy in test data as well.
+Further increasing max_depth and n_estimators can allow for an even better classification accuracy in test data as well.
 To give a summary of the data and show the differences, look at the below table:

 The below table only shows the data for max_depth 10.